RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 ### Machine Learning Classifiers

+**Table 4.** Machine learning classifiers and their key characteristics in the context of the study.

 | Classifier | Key Characteristics |
 |-----------|-------------------|
 | **Random Forest (RF)** | Bootstrap aggregation + feature bagging; robust to multicollinearity |